 2008 marked Renault's final year as F1 race winners with Alonso also taking P1 at Suzuka later in the season.

-After several barren years, the team was eventually sold to Lotus, who ran it from 2012 to 2015, before Renault bought it back in the hope of repeating past glory.
-As yet, they have not.
+After several barren years, the team was eventually sold to Lotus, who ran it from 2012 to 2015, before Renault bought it back in the hope of repeating past glories.

 There were signs of improvement in 2019 with Daniel Ricciardo and Nico Hulkenberg fourth and fifth at the Italian GP.
 However, for every step forward Renault took on the race track, it seemed to be followed by one back.